 Completion of a program is based on full time enrollment.
-Many of our students attend part time and may not complete within the specified timeline.
+Ma and may not complete within the specified timeline.

 College-level MAT courses meet the Mathematics/Quantitative Reasoning General Education requirement for all business degrees.
 ECO101: Macroeconomics and ECO102: Microeconomics will meet the Behavior & Social Science general education requirement.